iTalantaAcademy-kakuma-1/Group-1-Rebuild/planning/backlog.md

 ## SHOULD HAVES

-- As a user i can navigate the web information from learn more about website.
+- As owner i can navigate the web information from learn more about website.

 - As a owner i can have the informaton of the clint so that i can contact them when i need.

 ### COULD HAVES

-- As a user i would like see the picture of the company and location, so that i can visit.
+- As owner i would like see the picture of the company and location, so that i can visit.
+- i as the owner i would like to see page animation when opened.